kavin256/trails/README.md

 ## Backend (apps/api)

-The `apps/api` directory contains a Node.js Express + TypeScript backend service that will provide the Trip sync API.
+The `apps/api` directory contains a Node.js Express + TypeScript backend service that provides the Trip sync API with persistent SQLite storage.

 ### Running the Backend